TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 Every node has a `guid` identifier and `type`.
 If it's an internal node in the tree, it will have an array of `children`.
 Many nodes will have a human readable `name`.
 Some types are categorized further with a `role` property.
 Each type of node will have additional type specific properties (not shown here).

 The manifest can be verbose.
 Complex design files can contain multiple models and views in both 2D and 3D.
 Each model and view is represented as a sub-tree containing thumbnails, 3D SVF, 2D DWF and F2D, viewpoints, thumbnails, additional design file specific metadata, object property databases, etc. There isn't any fixed structure.
 Consumers need to iterate over the the tree looking for types and roles they're interested in.
-The Autodesk platform services team have [sample code](https://aps.autodesk.com/blog/forge-svf-extractor-nodejs) that will parse the manifest and download all the SVF resources.
+There is [sample code](https://aps.autodesk.com/blog/forge-svf-extractor-nodejs) that will parse the manifest and download all the SVF resources.

 The `guid` identifiers don't have any specific meaning.
 They're used when merging manifests.
 The Model Derivative service recurses down the tree structure of each manifest, merging nodes with the same `guid`.